 As respiratory pathogens develop drug resistance, the cost-effectiveness of pneumococcal vaccines and Hib may increase in developing country settings.

-Use of cell phone and computer technology to expand virtual access in remote settings
+Use cell phone and computer technology to expand virtual access in remote settings

 In resource-limited settings, a large proportion of patients’ out of pocket costs are for travel to health sites.
 Where available, increasing the use of mobile technology should be explored.
 Telehealth visits can convey lab results, send pictures to monitor wound care, report patient status, promote medication compliance, send immunization reminders and in general improve communication between patient and provider.